Ron-Ldn/nodalize/docs/cascading.md

 # Cascading calculations

-By default, delta updates will be propagated to downstream nodes, avoiding full recalculations.
+When using *Coordinator.run_recursively*, delta updates will be propagated to downstream nodes.
+In that way, the downstream calculations won't need to reload everything, and the only the deltas will propagate.

+However, some calculations cannot work from delta updates only.
+As an examples, a ranking calculation would need all upstream data, not only those impacted by some event.
 It is possible to force loading all data using the parameters "ignore_deltas".

 ## Example: